-Note: IFC is not involved in financing of this Project, however ACWA Power internal policy is to comply with the IFC Performance Standards and applicable WBG EHS Guidelines.
-As such, these requirements are stated in the ESIA.
+Note: IFC is not involved in financing of these two Projects, however ACWA Power internal policy is to comply with the IFC Performance Standards and applicable WBG EHS Guidelines.
+As such, these requirements are stated in the ESIA and the Addendum.

-In accordance with IFC PS1, the project will, 'establish and maintain an ESMS appropriate to the nature and scale of the project.
+In accordance with IFC PS1, the projects will, 'establish and maintain an ESMS appropriate to the nature and scale of the projects.
 The ESMS will incorporate the following elements: (i) policy; (ii) identification of risks and impacts; (iii) management programs; (iv) organizational capacity and competency; (v) emergency preparedness and response; (vi) stakeholder engagement; and (vii) monitoring and review.'